 - Whether list-based posts or how-tos perform best?

 So that you can create variations on such posts or create new posts similar to your top content.
-The ultimate trick is to find out the best content and show variations in that or create new posts with the similar content and titles.
+The ultimate trick is to find out the best content and show variations in that or create new posts with similar content and titles.

 2. Discover the Low Hanging Fruit